Basketball Drills - Man-to-Man Defense Breakdown DrillsBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 2-on-2 Post Up Drill - front from baseline side, helpside in the lane

-In this situation, the weakside post player O5 will be defended by the weakside wing X3 (who is already in helpside), and it's vital that X3 be drilled in dropping down to deny a pass to O5.
+In our 4-on-4 drill, the weakside post player O5 will be defended by the weakside wing X3 (who is already in helpside), and it's vital that X3 be drilled in dropping down to deny a pass to O5.

 Notice that the ballside offensive post player O4 usually I-cuts up the lane on the baseline dribble looking for the pass from O2.
 X5 must go with O4 and deny this pass (diagrams B,D).

 Post Defense vs CutterWe want our post defenders to impede or slow-down cutters by getting in the cutter's way and using an "arm bar".
 We don't grab, elbow or do anything unsportsmanlike here, but simply try to use our strength and footwork to disrupt the cutter's timing or intended path of the cut.
 This drill also stresses correct helpside positioning when the ball is on the wing, and correct baseline fronting position.

 See the diagrams.
 Two offensive wing players, one offensive post and one defensive post are used.
 Start with the ball on the wing opposite the offensive post player.
 The post defender should now be in helpside with one foot on the helpside line (imaginary vertical line in the center of the paint).

 The offensive post player cuts to the ball-side block.
 The defensive post tries to impede the cutter with an arm bar and then 1/2 - 3/4 fronts from the baseline side.
 The ball is passed to the opposite wing, the defender moves into helpside, and the cut and "bump" are repeated going back to the ball-side.

 Defending Inside (Post) ScreensWe "step under" all inside lateral post screens.
 This means that the screened post defender simply takes one giant step back toward the baseline, away from the screener.